alinanto/AtmegaPuzzle/README.md

 # AtmegaPuzzle
-Puzzle based on Apollo 13 moon mission implemented on Atmega 32 microcontroller
+Puzzle based on Apollo 13 moon mission implemented on Atmega 32 microcontroller The Puzzle has also been ported to an x86_64 processor also.
+The is complaint with standard C and can be combiles for windows, linux and Mac

 ## External dependencies
 The work uses 2 external libraries for LCD and UART interface provided by Peter Fleury.